csing-95/work_scripts/excel_formulas.md

 ### For sheet number
-Extracts the last 2 digits from the document name (double check the output!)
+Extracts the last 2 digits from the document name (Double check the output!)
 ```
 =LET(
   txt, [@[Document Name]],